iskaiska911/DEZoomCampProject/README.md

 # EARTHQUAKE_ANALYSIS_PIPELINE
-A data pipeline to ingest earthqake datasets from https://earthquake.usgs.gov/ API then perfrom some data agregation using Pyspark, load data to BigQuery DWH and make Dashboard using Google Looker Studio. ta cleaning and preprocessing and lastly perform sentiment analysis to build a general understanding of the sentiment of the tweets.
+A data pipeline to ingest earthqake datasets from https://earthquake.usgs.gov/ API then perfrom some data agregation using Pyspark, load data to BigQuery DWH and make Dashboard using Google Looker Studio.

 ## Project Description